Skip to main content

 Located in Florida, Alaqua Animal Refuge Inc. serves as a refuge for abandoned, lost, or otherwise neglected animals, providing rehabilitation and care.
 Since its inception in 2007, the refuge has helped find homes for tens of thousands of animals.

-The organization is currently undertaking a unique but vital project: building a 100-acre shelter and sanctuary.
+This organization is currently undertaking a unique but vital project: building a 100-acre shelter and sanctuary.
 With the expanded capacity, the refuge hopes to welcome injured wildlife in the future, as well as develop programs for interaction and education.
-With its broad scope of services, the organization welcomes contributions and donations of all kinds—from volunteered time, wish list items, or even old cars.
+With its broad scope of services, the organization welcomes contributions and donations of all kinds — like volunteer time, wish list items, or even old cars.

 #2.
 Pony Power Therapies Inc. — Mahwah, New Jersey